 Universal made a recent change and now offers Universal Express passes for all Wizarding World of Harry Potter rides, including Harry Potter and the Forbidden Journey, and Harry Potter and the Escape from Gringotts.
 The only ride that does not have it is Pteranodon Flyers at Islands of Adventure.

-- Full list of Universal Studios Florida attractions, including when to visit, height requirements and duration
+- Universal Studios Florida ride details, when to visit + height requirements

-- Full list of Universal's Islands of Adventure attractions, including when to visit, height requirements and duration
+- Universal's Islands of Adventure ride details, when to visit + height requirements

-You can see the full list of rides with Universal Express, along with wait times and park plans, easily on our FREE Orlando Planning App for iPhone.
+You can see the Universal Express rides along with wait times and park plans on our handy dandy FREE Orlando Planning App for iPhone.

-When you approach a ride with Universal Express, just show your pass to the attendant, who will scan it and then let you enter the Express Pass queue.
-Closer to the ride loading area (this distance varies by ride), the Universal Express Pass queue will merge with the regular line (you will have your pass scanned again).
-Keep in mind, that you will still likely wait at this point, but it is usually 5-10 minutes long.
+When you approach a ride with Universal Express, show your pass to the attendant, who will scan it and let you enter the Express Pass queue.
+Closer to the ride loading area (this distance varies by ride), the Universal Express Pass queue will merge with the regular line.
+At this point, your pass will be scanned again.
+You will still likely wait at this point, but it is usually 5 to 10 minutes long.

-As mentioned above, Single Rider Lines are often even faster than Universal Express pass lines.
-If you don't mind splitting your party up on the ride, then you can experience the most popular rides much quicker.
-The Single Rider Lines actually goes straight to the loading area, and you will be there to fill an empty seat.
+Single Rider Lines are often even faster than Universal Express pass lines.
+If you don't mind splitting up your party on the ride, you can experience the most popular rides much quicker.
+The Single Rider Lines actually goes straight to the loading area.
+You will fill an empty seat.

 Single Rider Lines at Universal Studios Florida: